Experience the diversity of Southeast Alaska, observe brown bears, humpback whales, bald eagles, calving glaciers and more!

 Sitka-Juneau Day 1/Sitka-Petersburg Day 1

-Westward will be moored in Sitka Harbor, where we will meet you at 10:00 am.
-To confirm our location, please call us at 360.298.1661.
+Westward will be moored in Sitka Harbor, where we will meet you at noon.
+To confirm our location, please call the harbor master at 907.747.3439.
 Sitka was first settled by Tlingit ancestors about 10,000 years ago, and later by Russian fur traders in 1799.
-There are several historic sites of significance here, and we will take the time to visit a few of them during our walk through the town.
-Returning to Westward in time for a late lunch, we cast off for the 9 mile run to Krestof Sound, where Westward will anchor in time for our first kayak paddle before dinner.
+There are several historic sites of significance here.
+Take the time to visit a few of them during a walk through the town.
+Board Westward in time for a late lunch, while we cast off for the 9-mile run to Krestof Sound, where Westward will anchor in time for our first kayak paddle before dinner.

 Petersburg-Sitka Day 1